robertorcosta/azure-docs.pt-br/articles/automation/troubleshoot/hybrid-runbook-worker.md

 ## <a name="linux"></a>Linux

-O Hybrid Runbook Worker do Linux depende do Agente do OMS para Linux para se comunicar com sua conta de Automação para registrar o worker, receber trabalhos de runbook e relatar status.
+The Linux Hybrid Runbook Worker depends on the [Log Analytics agent for Linux](../../azure-monitor/platform/log-analytics-agent.md) to communicate with your Automation account to register the worker, receive runbook jobs, and report status.
 Se o registro do trabalhador falhar, aqui estão algumas das possíveis causas do erro:

-### <a name="oms-agent-not-running"></a>Cenário: O Agente do OMS para Linux não está em execução
+### <a name="oms-agent-not-running"></a>Scenario: The Log Analyics agent for Linux isn't running

 #### <a name="issue"></a>Problema

-O Agente do OMS para Linux não está em execução
+The Log Analytics agent for Linux is not running

 #### <a name="cause"></a>Causa

-Se o Agente do OMS para Linux não estiver em execução, isso impedirá o Hybrid Runbook Worker do Linux de se comunicar com a Automação do Azure.
+If the agent isn't running, it prevents the Linux Hybrid Runbook Worker from communicating with Azure Automation.
 O agente não pode ser executado por vários motivos.

 #### <a name="resolution"></a>Resolução